 3. Ensure all employees receive fire safety training

 As mentioned above, this is one of the key tasks for your Fire Marshalls.
 Fire safety awareness is not just a legal obligation; it prevents injuries and saves lives.

 Ensure that all your staff complete training on how to work safely.

-And remember that visitors and anyone with special needs may need extra help during an evacuation.
+And remember that visitors may need extra help during an evacuation.

 4. Prominently display fire safety signage

 If an employee spots a fire, it is vital that they can quickly and easily sound the fire alarm to warn others.
 Equally, to ensure safe evacuations and staff need to be aware of their nearest exit.
 And finally, by signposting designated areas, you can mitigate the risks of fire.

 There are four main applications of fire safety signs in the UK:

 - Fire Action Notice - Explaining what to do in case of fire

 - Signs marking fire exit routes, doors and assembly points